senderle/fandom-search/README.md

 Do not use the --outfile option.
 The default target directory is scraped-html, and using a different output directory will be incompatible with the cleaning and processing scripts.

-For example, to scrape the Star Wars Episode VII: The Force Awakens (2015) fanfiction words, use:
+For example, to scrape the Star Wars Episode VII: The Force Awakens (2015) fanfiction works use:
 ```
 scrape-ao3.py -u http://archiveofourown.org/tags/Star%20Wars%20Episode%20VII:%20The%20Force%20Awakens%20(2015)/works
 ```